Michael DiSalle: Opposition to capital punishment

-Later life
+Later life and death

-In 1966, he joined the Washington, D.C., law firm of Chapman, Duff, and Paul.
+In 1966, DiSalle joined the Washington, D.C., law firm of Chapman, Duff, and Paul.
 In 1979, he co-founded the Washington, D.C., law firm of DiSalle & Staudinger.
 The same year, DiSalle also authored the book Second Choice, a history of the U.S. vice presidency.

-DiSalle led a draft movement for a potential 1968 presidential campaign by Sen. Ted Kennedy.
-He served as the honorary chairman of Kennedy's 1980 presidential campaign.
+DiSalle led a draft movement for a potential 1968 presidential campaign by Senator Ted Kennedy.
+He later served as the honorary chairman of Kennedy's 1980 presidential campaign.

-DiSalle died on September 16, 1981, of a heart attack while vacationing in Pescara, Italy.

-Legacy

-DiSalle has two current structures in Ohio named for him: